-- The Pre-Lab (PL) grade consists of your Pre-Lab Assignments, which are found in the lab manual for each experiment.
+- The Pre-Lab (PL) grade consists of your Pre-Lab Assignments which are found in the lab manual for each experiment and are graded on a 5 point scale for completion.
 Turn in the pre-lab to your TA at the beginning of the lab session.
-Anyone who has not completed a pre-lab may not do the lab that day.
-The pre-lab (PL) grade from each experiment will be graded on a 5 point scale. - Lab Notebook/Summaries (NB) are to be submitted to your TA for each experiment done during the semester, and will consist of the notes you take during lab and your answers to the post-lab questions from the lab manual.
+Anyone who has not completed a pre-lab may not do the lab that day. - Lab Notebook/Summaries (NB) are to be submitted to your TA for each experiment done during the semester and will be graded on a 10 point scale for completion.
+These consist of the notes you take during lab and your answers to the post-lab questions from the lab manual.
 The duplicate pages from your notebook are due to your TA at the beginning of the lab period that immediately follows completion of the experiment.
-See the schedule for specific dates.
-Each NB will be graded on a 10 point scale. - Quizzes will be given periodically during the semester during the first 30 minutes of the lab period and will cover material both from the lab to be done that day as well as information from any previous experiments/activities.
+See the schedule for specific dates. - Quizzes will be given periodically during the semester during the first 30 minutes of the lab period and will cover material both from the lab to be done that day as well as information from any previous experiments/activities.
 Your score on the two in-class quizzes (at 25 points each) will be added to your score on the online safety quiz (worth 10 points) to calculate your overall quiz grade.
 See schedule for specific dates.
-Note: The online safety quiz must be completed on the Canvas site by 11:00pm on May 29th.
+Note: The online safety quiz must be completed on the Canvas site by 11:00pm on September 11th.
 No extensions. - The Organic Teaching Laboratory is a hands-on learning environment.
 The Participation/TA evaluation portion of your grade will be determined based on your overall engagement in the laboratory and your contributions towards the discussion aspects of the lab. - The Checkout Day is an official class meeting, and we need everyone to be in attendance.
 We will hold 2% of your grade until you have completed the checkout process.
 Anyone who misses checkout for an unexcused absence or has not made prior arrangements with the stockroom will forfeit these points.